google/link022/agent/monitoring/prometheus/README.md

 # OpenConfig Telemetry Exporter (Prometheus)

-This directory contains a exporter that periodically collects AP's info via gNMI and exposes converted metrics to a web page.
-Prometheus can monitor AP's status by scrape that web page.
+This directory contains an exporter that periodically collects AP's info via gNMI and exposes converted metrics to a web page.
+Prometheus can monitor AP's status by scraping that web page.

 ## Get Started